SPAD-neXt/SPAD.next-docs/getting-started/common-tasks-and-issues/spad/README.md

 Note: if for reproducing the problem no simulation connection is needed please do so from a fresh SPAD.neXt start without Simulator running.\
 If simulator is needed do it after a new start not after a over the pond flight\
 It's no joy to gravel through megabytes of unnecessary logfiles if you update the ticket after a 5 hour flight.
 Processing of such tickets is declined.

+If you cannot open the ticket from inside SPAD.neXt send an email to support@spadnext.com and attach the file `%APPDATA%\SPAD.neXt\logs\SPAD.log`

 ## Available SPAD.neXt update channels&#x20;